smebellis/smebellis/README.md

 ### :man_technologist: About Me : I am a creative thinker that strives in solving complex problems in high-pressure environments aspiring to become a Software Engineer

-- :telescope: I am working as a Cyber Systems Engineer developing CI/CD pipelines and securing AWS cloud
+- :telescope: I am working as a Artificial Intelligence Software Engineer

 - :seedling: Currently pursuing a Masters in AI/ML at the University of Michigan <img src="https://media.giphy.com/media/KPWt1Ed96mYcm8tskf/giphy.gif" width="25">